Obituaries

 Obituary For Audrey Frances Binder

-We are both relieved and saddened to announce the passing of our mother Audrey (Audie) Frances Binder (nee Chisholm), age 92, born August 20, 1933 in Port Hawkesbury, NS.
+We are both relieved and deeply saddened to announce the passing on January 24, 2026 of our mother Audrey (Audie) Frances (née Chisholm) Binder, age 92, born in August 1933 in Port Hawkesbury, NS, daughter of the late James and Rose (née Chisholm) Warner.

 Audrey cherished time spent with family and was the proverbial glue hosting all major celebrations.
 Until the onset of her decline, she remained a lover of life and was blessed with good health and boundless energy for which she regularly expressed gratitude.